 11. Singing oxygenates the brain

-Singing is an aerobic activity (Lin, 2015) that boosts oxygenation in the bloodstream, increasing mental alertness.
+Singing is an aerobic activity (Marsh, 2015) that boosts oxygenation in the bloodstream, increasing mental alertness.
 Singing, therefore, encourages deep breathing and gets more oxygen to the brain.
 Singing gives us that feel-good and refreshed ‘alive’ sensation.

 12. Develops breathing